Hamiltonian simulation for low-energy states with optimal time dependence: Introduction

 The goal of this article is to answer some of these open questions.
 To this end, we first construct a quantum algorithm for Hamiltonian simulation for low-energy states that asymptotically outperforms the time complexity of all known previous methods.
 Assuming access to the block-encoding $T$ like in Ref.~\cite{low2017hamiltonian}, our algorithm computes $e^{-i(t\lambda)H'}\ket \psi$ --- equivalently, $e^{-i t H}\ket \psi$ --- within specified accuracy.
 It uses two known primitives, spectral gap amplification~\cite{somma2013spectral} and the quantum singular value transform (QSVT)~\cite{gilyen2019quantum}, to implement a certain polynomial of $T$ that approximates the correct evolution when acting on $\ket \psi$.

 To demonstrate the utility of our algorithm, we study when it is possible to efficiently construct the block-encoding $T$ such that our quantum algorithm is useful.
 Usually, the block-encoding $T$ will have to be constructed from certain operations that provide access to $H$, like its block-encoding $W$ or a matrix oracle.
 In these standard access models, we find that there exists a class of Hamiltonians that we deem {\em gap-amplifiable}, for which Hamiltonian simulation can be performed more efficiently by using our method compared to other techniques like QSP, as long as the initial state is of low energy.
 Indeed, we will see that there is an equivalence between having efficient access to $T$ with the desired properties and the Hamiltonian $H$ being gap-amplifiable.
 Roughly, in an interesting regime for the parameters (where the error is not too small), the improvement replaces a cost linear in $t\lambda$ as required by QSP to linear in $t\sqrt{\lambda \Delta}$, where $\Delta \le \lambda$ is an upper bound on the largest energy.
 Gap-amplifiable Hamiltonians are PSD and include frustration-free Hamiltonians as a special case, which appear ubiquitously in physics, quantum computing, and beyond~\cite{schuch2008computational,BOO10,BT09,chen2012ground}.
+These Hamiltonians are also known to permit asymptotic improvements in other settings, such as ground state preparation, Gibbs sampling, and quantum linear systems~\cite{somma2013spectral,chowdhury2016quantum,orsucci2021solving,thibodeau2023nearly}.
 Moreover, we show that this class of Hamiltonians encompasses all previously considered settings of low-energy simulation studied in the literature~\cite{csahinouglu2021hamiltonian,gu2021fastforwarding,gong2023theory,low2017hamiltonian}.